neilzxu/PSC-Bridges-resources/README.md

 For a comprehensive list, see <https://portal.xsede.org/psc-bridges-2#running-sbatch>.

+"LOAD MODULES" is where you load the required modules to run your scripts.
+For example, loading python often requires a conda environment.
+To see the list of all possible modules, you can run `module avail`.

+"RUN SCRIPTS" is where you run your python/R/julia/etc. scripts.
+If executed correctly, these scripts will have access to the resources requested by the batch script.

+Let's see some of these ideas used in a parallel computing example.

 ### Parallel computation

 In this section, we will perform parallel computations using the examples in [examples](examples) with implementations in both Python and R, alongside an appropriately designed slurm job batch script.